You won't believe this backyard before and after makeover that we did ourselves – and SAVED over $10,000 doing it. See how we did it here!

 This is the view from our back porch before . . .

-And here it is today . . .
+And here it is now after. . .

 - Semco Outdoor for Stone Fireplace Kit, Stone Hearth from Lang Stone, Cedar Mantel from Columbus Millwork, and fireplace stone and mortar from Reitter Stucco $6401 (looking back we probably could have done this for less by building the fireplace out of concrete block, but the kit made it much easier to build, which was worth it since it was the first time we'd tackled a project like this)